 Imposing Warrior Template

 There are currently three generic Draelish templates one can play as in the world of Vaxus, with each one focusing on different playstyles and traits that a Draelish may exhibit.
-The first template, called Standard Draelish, is considered the default choice and is designed around a balance between Essence and Martial features.
-The second template, the one featured here, is called Imposing Warrior, and focuses on martial abilities and the natural strength all Draelish possess.
-The third template, called Skilled Duumarel, is designed to represent the different forms of Essence the Draelish can wield.
+The one featured here, called the Imposing Warrior, is designed with a focus on diverse strength and combat endurance.

 Gameplay Traits

 • Ability Score Increase.
 Draelish are known for their Strength and Constitution, exerting great physical force and having high resilience at the cost of lower flexibility.
-You increase your Strength and Constitution ability scores by 2 each, but you decrease your Dexterity ability score by 1.
+You increase your Strength and Constitution ability scores by 2 each, but you decrease your Wisdom ability score by 1 if you are Neyun (Female) or your Dexterity ability score by 1 if you are Deskan (Male).

 • Creature Type.
-You are a Humanoid.
-You are also considered a Wand for any prerequisite or effect that requires you to be a Wand.
+You are a Draelish.
+You also have the Humanoid tag for any prerequisite or effect that requires you to be Humanoid.

 • Size.
 Your size is Medium.
 Draelish are taller and heavier than other humanoids, standing well over 6 feet tall and averaging over 250 pounds.